jkordish/jidoka/README.md

 ## Prereq ##
 Ensure the OSX Xcode command line tools are installed

-1. Do it maually
+1. Do it manually

-    xcodebuild -license; xcode-select --install
+    $ xcodebuild -license && xcode-select --install

 1. Automate it [here](https://gist.github.com/d7an/9756475)

+### install pip ###

+    $ curl -sSL https://bootstrap.pypa.io/get-pip.py | python - --user

 ### Install Ansible ###

 Installing Ansible should be as easy as

-    pip install -U ansible
+    $ pip install -U ansible

 ## Running ##

-    ansible-playbook jidoka.yml -K
+    $ ansible-playbook jidoka.yml

 ### config ###

-The only real configuration options avaiable are the versions of the node/ruby/go to be installed.
+The only real configuration options available are the versions of the node/ruby/go to be installed.
 They can be changed by editing

     roles/jidoka/vars/main.yml.